jasongaylord/JasonGaylord.com/_posts/2012/2012-02-23-data-annotations-in-dot-net.md

 }
 ```

-Notice that in the code snippet above, I’m allowing null or empty strings to be passed in.
+Notice that in the code snippet above, I'm allowing null or empty strings to be passed in.
 Keep in mind that the `Required` annotation already checks for nulls or empty strings.

 To use the `DateRange` annotation, simply add it to a property in the model like below: